EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#4:-What-Changed?-Finding-Log-Sources-with-the-Biggest-Delta-in-Volume-&-Cost.md

 <br/><br/>

-# 🧠 Final Thoughts:
+# 🧠 Final Thoughts

-By now, you should have a repeatable way to answer one of the most important operational questions in Microsoft Sentinel: _“What changed — and does it matter?”_
+By now, you’ve built a repeatable way to answer one of the most important operational questions in Microsoft Sentinel: _**What changed — and does it actually matter?**_

-With a simple delta-based approach, you can move beyond staring at raw ingest numbers and start focusing on meaningful shifts — the ones that explain cost spikes, uncover misconfigurations, and surface the right places to dig deeper.
-Whether you’re troubleshooting an unexpected bill increase, validating the impact of tuning changes, or preparing for a QBR, this kind of analysis gives you clarity fast.
+Using a simple delta-based approach, you can stop staring at raw ingest numbers and start zeroing in on **meaningful shifts** — the kind that explain sudden cost spikes, reveal quiet misconfigurations, or point you directly to where deeper investigation is warranted.
+Whether you’re responding to an unexpected bill, validating the impact of tuning changes, or prepping data for a QBR, _this analysis gives you clarity fast — and confidence_ in your next move.

+And just like the rest of the KQL Toolbox, this query shines brightest when it’s part of a system.
-As always, this query isn’t meant to live in isolation.
-It works best when paired with the earlier entries in the KQL Toolbox — using volume and cost deltas to triage, then drilling down into specific tables, Event IDs, accounts, or devices to understand the root cause.
+Use deltas to triage, then pivot back to tables, Event IDs, users, or devices to _uncover the **root cause** — not just the **symptom**._

+Once you’ve answered what changed, the natural next question is even more critical: _Is this change **dangerous? 🚨**_

+In **KQL Toolbox #5**, we shift gears from cost and volume to threat hunting — using KQL to track phishing and malware activity, identify repeat offenders, spotlight targeted users, and surface campaigns hiding in your email telemetry.
+It’s where log optimization meets real-world defense. 🛡️📧

+### 👉 Stay curious, stay precise, and keep turning raw data into decisive action. 😼🥷📊

 <br/><br/>